County Origins

 The present historic counties of Wales took their final shape under the Laws in Wales legislation of Henry VIII, which curtailed the old Marcher lordships and created Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire, and Monmouthshire from those lands.

 The remaining Welsh counties had already existed for centuries.
-The sixteenth-century legislation completed, rather than created, the Welsh county pattern, formalising a geography that already existed.
+The sixteenth-century legislation completed the Welsh county pattern rather than creating it from scratch, bringing older territorial traditions into a lasting county structure.

 Behind the counties lay older Welsh divisions such as cantrefs and commotes, so the historic counties remain connected to much deeper native territorial traditions.